tamirkifle/100-days-of-code/journal/round-1-summary-log.md

 Progress :-

--   Finished the parallax website, with styling adn all effects working smoothly.
+-   Finished the parallax website, with styling and all effects working smoothly.
 Took some time.
--   Finished the small css text background animation project... fun.
+-   Finished the small css text background animation project...fun.

 Notes :-